abraunegg/onedrive/docs/Docker.md

 The instructions below will utilise the 'latest' tag, however this can be substituted for any of the other docker tags from the table above if desired.

 Additionally there are specific version release tags for each release.
 Refer to https://hub.docker.com/r/driveone/onedrive/tags for any other Docker tags you may be interested in.

-**Note:** If you are using Debian or Ubuntu platforms, it is recommended you use the 'debian' Docker tag rather than 'latest' to ensure maximum compatability with your Debian or Ubuntu ecosystem.

 ## Basic Setup
 ### 0. Install docker using your distribution platform's instructions